Anplus/papers/RFID-Harmonic.md

 - Analysis and exploitation of non-linearities in passive RFID UHF systems

+- [TOMTT 2013] Analysis of Harmonics in UHF RFID Signals

+The uncontrolled nonlinearity in the current UHF RFID technology allows the tag to generate harmonics signals carrying information without constraints to the EPC Global Class 1 Gen 2 standard.

+- [TOIM 2014] RFID Test Platform: Nonlinear Characterization

+- [Dissertation 2016] INDOOR LOCATING BY BROADBAND HARMONIC RF BACKSCATTER

 # intermodulation

 - The use of Intermodulation Distortion for the Design of Passive RFID